rgrinberg/vim-operator-gsearch/README.md

 ## Customization

-You can customize the ag, ack, ctrlsf, command if you'd like.
+You can customize the Ag, Ack, CtrlSF, command if you'd like.
 The most common customizations would be:

-* to use regexes rather than treating search query as a literal.
+* Use regexes rather than treating search query as a literal.

 ```
 let g:gsearch_ag_command = 'Ag!'